 Partnership mechanisms for the private sector

 The Ministry states that Finland strives to develop the possibilities for private enterprises, public actors and civil society to support sustainable development and participate in development cooperation.
 The Ministry wants to strengthen dialogue between the State and the private sector, as well as to develop forms of private sector development cooperation.
-Key instruments in this area are the state-owned development finance company Finnfund and the Finnpartnership programme, which supports long-term business partnerships between companies and other actors in Finland and in developing countries.
+An overview of support for various phases of business operations in developing countries is here; individual initiatives are linked below.

 - Finnpartnership: Matchmaking between companies; Business Partnership Support (grants); Advisory Services; Information Services on Exporting to Finland